neat/adaptive/core

 HISTORY_MIN_IMPROVEMENT_COUNT

-Minimum history length to compute improvement.
+Minimum score-history length required to compute an improvement signal reliably.

 HISTORY_MIN_SLOPE_COUNT

-Minimum history length to compute slope.
+Minimum score-history length required to compute a trend slope value.

 LINEAGE_PRESSURE_DECREASE_MULTIPLIER